Skychain Technologies Inc.: Skychain's Proposed Private Placement

-Vancouver, British Columbia--(Newsfile Corp. - August 9, 2021) - Skychain Technologies Inc. (TSXV: SCT) (OTCQB: SKTCF) ("Skychain" or the "Company") announces that the Company proposes to undertake a non-brokered private placement (the "Private Placement") of up to 619,500 units (the "Units") at a price of $0.80 per Unit for gross proceeds of up to $495,600 if the entire Private Placement is sold.
-The proceeds from the Private Placement will be used for purchase of equipment.
+Vancouver, British Columbia--(Newsfile Corp. - August 15, 2021) - Skychain Technologies Inc. (TSXV: SCT) (OTCQB: SKTCF) ("Skychain" or the "Company") announces that the Company proposes to undertake a non-brokered private placement (the "Private Placement") of up to 342,857 units (the "Units") at a price of $0.70 per Unit for gross proceeds of up to $240,000 if the entire Private Placement is sold.
 Each Unit will consist of one common share and one non-transferrable share purchase warrant (a "Warrant").
-Each Warrant will entitle the holder to purchase an additional common share (a "Warrant Share") of the Company at a price of $1.20 per Warrant Share for a period of two years from the date of issuance of the Units.
-The funds will be used for purchase of equipment and working capital.
+Each Warrant will entitle the holder to purchase an additional common share (a "Warrant Share") of the Company at a price of $1.20 per Warrant Share for a period of one year from the date of issuance of the Units.
+The proceeds from the Private Placement will be used for working capital.

 The Private Placement is subject to the approval of the TSX Venture Exchange.
-All securities issued pursuant to the Private Placement will be subject to a hold period of four months and one day.
+Securities issued pursuant to the Private Placement will be subject to a hold period of four months and one day.
+Securities issued to certain employees of the Company pursuant to the Private Placement will be subject to an additional hold period for a total of 12 months and one day.

+The Company has cancelled and withdrawn the private placement offering at a price of $0.64 per Unit for gross proceeds of up to $300,000 which was announced in the June 22, 2021 news release.

 About Skychain Technologies